Hydrophilic Medical Coating - HyrdroLAST

 Enhanced Hydrophilic Properties

-The photograph on the right illustrates the enhanced hydrophilicity imparted to ultra-high molecular weight polyethylene (UHMWPE) by HydroLAST™.
+The photograph to the right illustrates the enhanced hydrophilicity imparted to ultra-high molecular weight polyethylene (UHMWPE) by HydroLAST™.
 The untreated control does not wick any water.
 The oxygen treated sample shows some wicking, while the HydroLAST™ treated sample readily wicks water.
 In many cases, the water contact angle is reduced to zero after processing.
 This property is important in many diagnostic and medical device applications.
 Enhanced hydrophilicity is important in industrial applications where restriction of fluid flow creates problems.
 Examples include battery separators and printing applications.

 The graph below illustrates the stability of HydroLAST™.
 After 90 days of repeated sonication, the water contact angle of treated ultra-high molecular weight polyethylene (UHMWPE) remains at zero.
 Within a few days, oxygen plasma treated UHMWPE has become essentially hydrophobic with a water contact angle of more than 70.
 Shortly thereafter, the contact angle approaches that of the control, namely, a very hydrophobic 120.
 At pH levels ranging from 2 to 13 and at elevated temperatures, HydroLAST™ exhibited far superior stability as compared to that of conventional plasma or corona surface treatments.